open-formulieren/open-forms/docs/developers/roadmap.rst

 checks all plugins sequentially and leads to a slow page.

 This should be optimized to only consider enabled plugins and work asynchronously.

-**Authentication module**

-Status: not planned yet

-The plugins in the authentication module work fairly decoupled - each implements the appropriate authentication flow and stores the resulting attribute in the user session.

-When a submission is started, this attribute is then taken from the session and stored on the appropriate ``Submission`` database model field.
-This currently requires some hardcoded, inflexible database columns and tightly couples authentication and submissions.

-We should research a pattern where the authentication attributes/metadata is stored in a database model owned by the plugin itself, relating it to the submission when appropriate.
-This increases the flexibility of new/existing plugins to manage their own data.

 **Full submission-data validation using Formio.js**